 Montclair State reserves the right to change any of its policies, regulations or requirements at any time without notice or obligation.

 Academic advisors and department faculty advisors provide students with assistance in developing an academic program of study, choosing courses consistent with this program as well as discussing career options.
 All Undergraduate students should seek academic advisement each semester.
 Students with a declared major receive their academic advising from their major department advisor.
-Freshmen and Sophomore students who have not declared a major are assigned an academic advisor in The Center for Advising and Student Transitions, Webster Hall, room 200A.
+Freshmen and Sophomore students who have not declared a major are assigned an academic advisor in University College.
 Students admitted into special programs, such as the Educational Opportunity Fund Program, the Health Careers Program and the Honors Program are assigned advisors within their specific area.

 The staff of The Graduate School works to develop and implement programs and services that support the academic mission of the University's graduate programs.
 The Graduate School offers Graduate Coordinators for each program of study.
 Details of all support services are available on The Graduate School website.